Big-O Explained and Why You Will Never Beat a Pigeon

 }

-Now, instead of having O(N^2) complexity, we’ve got O(N) complexity.
+Now, instead of having O(N^2)

 But wait, don’t we have to go through the array twice?
-Wouldn’t its complexity be O(2N)?
+Wouldn’t its complexity be O(2N)

 Actually not, because when dealing with Big-O we always drop constants and that happens because we’re interested in growth rates, not absolute values.

-If we had an algorithm that does 2N operations versus one that does N operations, they would scale the same.
+operations, they would scale the same.
 Suppose you’ve got an input with 100 items and one with 500 items, these would be your results:

-• 100 items = 100 operations
+:- 100 items = 100 operations

-• 500 items = 500 operations
+- 500 items = 500 operations

-• 100 items = 200 operations
+:- 100 items = 200 operations

-• 500 items = 1000 operations
+- 500 items = 1000 operations

-As you can see, as you multiply the size of the input by 5, the number of operations also increases by 5 times, it does not matter if you’re dealing with 2N or N.
+, the number of operations also increases by 5 times, it does not matter if you’re dealing with 2N

-To sum it up, here goes an excellent answer by templatetypedef on StackOverflow:
+To sum it up, here goes an excellent answer by templatetypedef

 Big-O notation doesn’t care about constants because big-O notation only describes the long-term growth rate of functions, rather than their absolute magnitudes.
 Multiplying a function by a constant only influences its growth rate by a constant amount, so linear functions still grow linearly, logarithmic functions still grow logarithmically, exponential functions still grow exponentially, etc. Since these categories aren’t affected by constants, it doesn’t matter that we drop the constants.